sklppr/releasenotes/README.md

 - Leave it empty and later add a message using a customised build.
 - Enter a default message and override it using a customised build.

-**How to run a customised build:** Click “Run” > “Run customised…”, then click “Override a variable” and select “Release_Notes”.
+**How to run a customised build:** Click “Run” > “Run customised…”, then click “Override a variable” and select “Release_Notes_Message”.

 ### Including the branch name